ksnt/Predictor-of-blight-in-Detroit/README.md

-# Predictor of blights in Detroit
+# Predictor of blight in Detroit

 Author: takayuki kaisen